reduxjs/reselect/README.md

 ### Q: Are there TypeScript Typings?

 A: Yes!
-They are available from DefinitelyTyped.
-[Thanks to @frankwallis and @geon.](https://github.com/rackt/reselect/issues/55#issuecomment-173198641)
+They are included and referenced in `package.json`.
+They should Just Work™.

 ## License